 \subsection{Identifying assumptions}

-Potential outcomes and causal effects are said to be \emph{identifiable} if they can be uniquely computed from the distribution $p(X,T,Y)$ of the observed data.
-This is important because that distribution is the most one could ever hope to learn from an iid sample from $p$, and so anything that cannot be learned from the distribution cannot be learned from iid samples from it.
-Without additional assumptions, $\tau(x)$ may not be identifiable.
+Expected potential outcomes $\mu_t$ and conditional effects $\tau$ are said to be \emph{identifiable} if they can be uniquely computed from the distribution $p(X,T,Y)$ of the observed data.
+This is important because that distribution is the most one could ever hope to learn from an i.i.d. sample from $p$, and so anything that cannot be learned from the distribution cannot be learned from i.i.d. samples from it.
+Without additional assumptions on $p$, the functions $\mu_t$ and $\tau$ may not be identifiable.
 To see this, consider an observational study where treatment was given only to subjects over the age of 30, and the control group consists only of subjects under the age of 30.
-If age has an effect on the outcome of interest, there is no guarantee that it can be estimated from such data.
+If age has an effect on a potential outcome of interest, there is no guarantee that it can be estimated for all subjects from such data.

-Sufficient conditions for identification have been studied in both in very general settings~\citep{pearl2009causality,rubin2005causal} and in special cases that are commonly accepted in real-world applications.
-In parts of this work, we adopt and refer to the following assumptions.
+Sufficient conditions for identification have been studied in both very general settings~\citep{pearl2009causality,rubin2005causal} and in special cases that are commonly accepted in real-world applications.
+In most of this work, we adopt and refer to the following assumptions.

 \begin{thmasmp}[Ignorability] The potential outcomes $Y(0), Y(1)$ and the treatment $T$ are conditionally independent given $X$,